 Research demonstrates the healing powers of fenugreek.
 It can relieve pain and kill bacteria that cause irritation or inflammation.
 Fenugreek is also an effective antifungal.

-The National Center for Complementary and Integrative Health suggests that pregnant women avoid fenugreek.
+The suggests that pregnant women avoid fenugreek.

 Marshmallow root contains a mucus-like substance that coats and soothes a sore throat.
 Simply add some of the dried root to a cup of boiling water to make tea.
 Sipping the tea two to three times a day may help ease throat pain.